-- Adjust the fit by removing ponytails and other accessories, then adjust the dial if there is one available.
+- Adjust the fit by removing ponytails and other accessories, then adjust the dial if one is available.

 - Adjust the straps, ensuring that the Y of the strap is below the ears and the chin strap is comfortable with mobility for mouth movements.

 What Makes a Good Helmet